Chapter 7. Monitoring performance with Performance Co-Pilot

 The following example of the PCP Charts application view configuration file describes a stacking chart graph showing the total number of bytes read and written to the given XFS file system

-6.3.
-Collecting data from SQL server by using PCP
+7.3.
+Collecting data from SQL server by using PCP Copy linkLink copied to clipboard!

-The SQL Server agent in PCP helps you monitor and analyze database performance issues.
-You can collect data for Microsoft SQL Server via PCP on your system.
+To monitor and analyze database performance issues, use the SQL Server agent in Performance Co-Pilot (PCP).
+You can collect data for Microsoft SQL Server by using PCP on your system.

 Prerequisites